mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h4>Experiment 6 (2017-11-22-11-26-46) - VICON training dataset</h4>

-<p align="justify">We see that the 9th stride is not detected in the plots below.</p>
+<p align="justify">We see that the 9<sup>th</sup> stride is not detected in the plots below.</p>

 <img src="results/figs/vicon_obsolete/exp6.jpg" alt="optimal detector results for experiment 6 (2017-11-22-11-26-46) VICON dataset" width=%100 height=auto>

-<p align="justify">Just like we did to compensate for the errors ZUPT phase and stride detection in experiment 4, here VICON ZUPT detector is selected again as the supplementary detector to correctly detect the missed stride.</p>
+<p align="justify">Just like we did to compensate for the errors in ZV interval and stride detection in experiment 4, here VICON ZUPT detector is selected again as the supplementary detector to correctly detect the missed ZV interval and the stride.</p>

 <img src="data/vicon/processed/experiment6_ZUPT_detectors_strides.png" alt="ZV labels for experiment 6 (2017-11-22-11-26-46) VICON dataset" width=%100 height=auto>